 - May require excellent credit: This may be harder to get than many entry-level cards.
 If you have excellent credit, you’re probably eligible for a travel card with far better rewards and benefits.

 - Few travel benefits: An airline card with no annual fee doesn’t typically provide many travel perks, and this is no exception.
-If you want free checked bags or preferred boarding, you’ll most likely have to choose a higher-tier card.
+If you want free checked bags or preferred boarding, choose a higher-tier card.

 If you spend $500 within three months of opening this card, you’ll receive 10,000 miles and a $50 statement credit.
-Competing cards with no annual fee offer similar bonuses, though the miles on this card are worth more.
-At an average 2.10 cents apiece, the miles alone are worth $210 when redeemed for flights, based on our calculations.
+Competing cards with no annual fee offer similar bonuses, though the miles you earn with this card are worth more.
+At an average 2.04 cents apiece, the miles alone are worth $204 when redeemed for flights, based on our calculations.

 To get more value right out of the gate, you may be better off with a higher-tier American Airlines card—as long as you can swing the bigger spending requirement and annual fee.